omnilaboratory/OmniBOLT-spec/OmniBOLT-03-RSMC-and-OmniLayer-Transactions.md

 1. type: -353 (send back signed transactions in C2B)
 2. data: to be added

+In all above messages, if `asset_id = 0`, then OmniBOLT processes bitcoin lightning network, and is compatible to current bitcoin only lightning network.
+Other assets, for example, `OMNI` has asset id `1`, USDT has asset id `31` on the mainnet.

 If a node receives a commitment transaction for a certain asset, which is not the asset(ID) that the channel(ID) is built for, then the node has to close the connection with the remote party.
 In addition a node must check if the asset id is the same in the transaction `op_return` payload.
 If not, the node has to close the connection.